-Figure 7: Different scenarios of surface projection. (a) Backtracing terminates after covering a distance of $\phi$ without intersecting the interface. (b) Backtracing terminates at the location of the first interface crossing. (c) Backtracing hits a transition face and continues into a connected neighbor with the largest negative $\phi$ value.
+Figure 7: Different surface projection scenarios. (a) Backtracing terminates after covering a distance of φ without intersecting the interface. (b) Backtracing stops at the first interface crossing. (c) Backtracing hits a transition face and continues into the connected neighbor that has the negative φ value with the smallest magnitude.